eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-03-04-azure-iot-hub-integration.md

 # Connecting devices to Eclipse Ditto via Azure IoT Hub
-This blog post elaborates on connecting and managing devices in Eclipse Ditto by using the Azure IoT Hub as a broker.
+This blog post elaborates on connecting and managing devices in Eclipse Ditto by using the Azure IoT Hub as a message broker.

 The basic functionality that can be used at the moment of creating this blogpost are:

-- \[D2C\] Sending telemetry data from the device to update its digital-twin representation.
+- \[D2C\] Sending telemetry data from the device to update its ditto digital-twin representation.
 - \[D2C\] Same ID enforcement based on the Azure IoT Hub device-id to prevent spoofing other digital-twins.
 - \[C2D\] Sending live-messages to the device.
 - \[D2C\] Sending feedback to live messages to the service.

 ## Setting up connections in Ditto
 The features described above will work with an "out-of-the-box" Azure IoT Hub subscription, so no additional configuration is needed in the IoT Hub.
-In order to connect Ditto to the IoT Hub you have to set up two connections.
+In order to connect Ditto to the IoT Hub you have to set up two AMQP 1.0 connections.
 One for receiving telemetry data, the other for sending live-messages and receiving live-message feedback.

 ### Telemetry Connection